katemontha/vagabond/README.md

 This travel application was a 3 person collaboration of [Yeni Nomezqui](https://github.com/Rolita1007), [Kate Montha](https://github.com/katemontha), and [Christopher McClain](https://github.com/cmac1223).

-Check out our project is live on [Heroku](https://shielded-mountain-14432.herokuapp.com/)!
+Check out our project live on [Heroku](https://shielded-mountain-14432.herokuapp.com/)!

-##  Technologies utilized in this project
+## Technologies utilized in this project:
 * Ruby on Rails
+* Bootstrap-Sass
+* Bootswatch-Rails
+* Devise
+* Sweet Alert
 * CSS

-* Bootstrap
+As a team we utilized git collaboration and divided the responsabilites among our teammates.

 ## In this project you are able to:
 * Create a profile